Easy Smoked Brisket Recipe

 Please enable JavaScript in your browser to complete this form.

-• SPG Seasoning, you can also use our Brisket Rub with more herbal and savory flavors
+• Seasoning – You can go simple with our SPG Seasoning, which is equal parts kosher salt, coarse black pepper, and granulated garlic.
+You can also use our Brisket Rub with more herbal and savory flavors.

 The brisket is the pectoral muscle that comes from a steer or cow.
-Briskets are made up of two distinct muscles with important connective tissues — The point and the flat (or deckle).
-Each has different layers of marbling as this is an area of the cow that is used a lot as the cow moves, so low and slow cooking helps get it tender.
+Briskets have two distinct muscles with important connective tissues — The point and the flat (or deckle), also known as lean and fatty if ordering at a BBQ restaurant.

 Looking down at the flat side of a prime rated brisket.